 Project Witness is the latest example of Google and YouTube’s work to improve the criminal justice system.
-Over the past five years, we have provided more than $40M in grants to criminal justice reform organizations, and taken a number of steps to advance reform actions such as prohibiting bail bond advertising on our platforms.
+Over the past five years, they have provided more than $40M in grants to criminal justice reform organizations, and taken a number of steps to advance reform actions such as prohibiting bail bond advertising on their platforms.

-Project Witness uses our technology to create proximity that in turns builds empathy for the lived experiences of people who were incarcerated as children.
+Project Witness uses their technology to create proximity that in turns builds empathy for the lived experiences of people who were incarcerated as children.

 We hope this project inspires other storytellers and creators to use YouTube and Pixel to create deeper awareness of social justice issues – because these technologies are not only about improving the quality of our lives, but can serve as tools for social justice.